-Upon completion of their training, our physicians will have a solid clinical foundation and the tools to thrive within the constantly evolving landscape of medicine.
+Upon completion of their training, our physicians will have a solid clinical foundation, an exposure to world-class medical research and the tools to thrive within the constantly evolving landscape of medicine.
 The days of one-size-fits-all education have passed.
 Divergent and wide-ranging career paths, including outpatient primary care or specialty practice, hospital medicine, clinical and translational research, and global health, all require focused attention during training.